leminhhuy1122/Random-LOL/README.md

 }
 ```

-## Project Notes
+## Disclaimer

-Random LOL is a fan-made tool and is not endorsed by Riot Games.
+Random LOL is a fan-made project and is not endorsed by Riot Games.

 League of Legends assets and data are provided through Riot Data Dragon and Riot APIs.